justrau/adminer-plugin-command-palette/README.md

 A command palette plugin for [Adminer](https://www.adminer.org) that provides quick navigation to databases and tables using keyboard shortcuts.

-Neither bragging, nor ashamed – it was written almost entirely by Cursor + Sonnet 4.
+Neither bragging, nor ashamed – it was written almost entirely by Cursor + Claude Sonnet 4.

 ![Command Palette Demo](demo.png)